GOP rep introducing bill to expose China to potential US litigation on coronavirus

 CLICK HERE TO GET THE FOX NEWS APP

-Carter also notes that the second exemption the Florida plaintiffs claim "specifically bars any claim 'based upon the exercise or performance or the failure to exercise or perform a discretionary function regardless of whether the discretion be abused.'
+Carter also notes that the second exemption the Berman plaintiffs claim "specifically bars any claim 'based upon the exercise or performance or the failure to exercise or perform a discretionary function regardless of whether the discretion be abused.'
 It’s hard to find a way around this restriction."

 But Alters says China's negligence in its response to the coronavirus should fall under the exceptions to FSIA because of how egregious it is.